ericschmidt/Action.JS/README.md

 ### Get the Code

 For now, either clone the repository or [download it as a zip](https://github.com/ericschmidt/Action.JS/zipball/master).
-You can use the current build (not minified) at build/action.js directly, or if you make edits, you'll have to concatenate the source files.
+You can use the current build at build/action.js or build/action.min.js directly, or if you make edits, you'll have to concatenate the source files - see the [wiki](https://github.com/ericschmidt/Action.JS/wiki/Building-from-Source) for more information on building the library.
 Once it's in a suitable condition I'll put the build on my website so it can be hotlinked to or downloaded alone.

 ### Examples